-A new series of articles we’re calling “Point-Counterpoint” will focus on one real estate investing issue at a time from two different investors’ perspectives.
+“Point-Counterpoint” focuses on one real estate investing issue at a time from two different investors’ perspectives.
 The first topic we’re addressing is debt.
 Is it good or is it bad?

 In this post, Andrew Syrios argues why it’s good.
 Weigh-in with your opinion below the article in the comment section, and be sure to read the entirely opposite stance in Engelo Rumora’s counterpoint article.